mdn/content/files/en-us/web/api/navigator/getautoplaypolicy/index.md

 The video is displayed below along with information about whether the `getAutoplayPolicy()` method is supported, and if so, the policy.

-If `getAutoplayPolicy()` is supported and the policy is `allowed` the video will play automatically with sound.
+If `getAutoplayPolicy()` is supported and the policy is `allowed`, the video will play automatically with sound.
-If the policy is `allowed-muted` the video will play without sound.
+If the policy is `allowed-muted`, the video will play without sound.

 {{EmbedLiveSample('Test autoplay policy for media elements', '', '400')}}

-Note that if `getAutoplayPolicy()` is not supported the video will either autoplay with audio or not play until touched by the user.
+Note that if `getAutoplayPolicy()` is not supported, the video will either autoplay with audio or not play until touched by the user.
-The code has no control over this behaviour: you're at the mercy of the browser implementation!
+The code has no control over this behavior: you're at the mercy of the browser implementation!

 ### Test autoplay policy for a specific media element